tea2code/fantasy-rts/documentation/plugins/VanillaCommand.md

 ### Command

 A command represents an action which can be executed and in some cases also undone.
+Their default IDs can be found in the static class CommandIds.

 ### CommandBuilder